 Methanol is available worldwide through existing global infrastructure.
 The cost to build new and convert existing vessels to run on methanol is significantly less than alternate fuel conversions.

-In 2016, Waterfront Shipping Company Ltd., Mitsui O.S.K.
+In 2016, Waterfront Shipping Ltd., Mitsui O.S.K.
 Lines, Ltd., Marinvest/Skagerack Invest, and Westfal-Larsen Management welcomed the world’s first seven new innovative, clean-burning, fuel-efficient ocean-going vessels to the sea.
 These seven 50,000 dead weight tonne vessels are built with the first-of-its kind MAN B&W ME-LGI 2-stroke dual fuel engine that can run on methanol, fuel oil, marine diesel oil, or gas oil.
-In 2018, Waterfront Shipping, Marinvest/Skagerack Invest, IINO Kaiun Kaisha, Ltd., Mitsui & Co., Ltd., and the NYK Group announced its investment in another four dual-fuel vessels powered by the new second generation MAN dual fuel engines.
+In 2018, Waterfront Shipping Ltd, Marinvest/Skagerack Invest, IINO Kaiun Kaisha, Ltd., Mitsui & Co., Ltd., and the NYK Group announced its investment in another four dual-fuel vessels powered by the new second generation MAN dual fuel engines.
 These vessels were delivered in 2019, and have the ability to achieve Tier III NOx standards without after-treatment.